These tender, juicy shrimp cakes are quick and easy to make and are so addictive!

 What goes with shrimp cakes?

 Looking for something to serve alongside your Thai shrimp cakes?
 I’d recommend a crisp green salad, something like this pear and rocket salad.
+Check out my post for great dishes to serve with fish cakes.

 Shrimp it up!